Does Anthem Insurance Cover Therapy and Addiction Treatment?

 The notion of medical necessity is often determined by the information provided by a referring physician, and written stipulations and guidelines followed by the insurance company.
 This term basically means that the treatment is necessary from a medical point of view in order to help the individual function properly and to reduce the costs associated with ramifications of not treating the particular issue in question.
 When individuals have serious conditions, including mental health conditions that require immediate and intensive treatment, the notion of medical necessity is often considered by insurance companies like Anthem in order to determine the level of appropriate care needed for the individual and the amount of coverage that will be applied to the particular case.
 Again, the amount of coverage is determined within the confines of the individual’s plan and subject to the particular state where the individual lives.
 Different state guidelines often regulate the extent of coverage that a company must provide.

-Depending on the plan, individuals may only have sufficient coverage to enter basic withdrawal management programs as an inpatient and then transition to outpatient care, or they may qualify for more upscale treatment, such as luxury and executive treatment centers that provide numerous amenities that are not provided under basic plans.
+Depending on the health insurance plan, individuals may only have sufficient coverage to enter basic withdrawal management programs as an inpatient and then transition to outpatient care, or they may qualify for more upscale treatment, such as luxury and executive treatment centers that provide numerous amenities that are not provided under basic plans.
 Some of these amenities include:

 - Spa services